Terradue/doc-developer-sandbox/source/design/streaming.rst

 This design pattern processes inputs independently from one another.
 There will several processing task processing a number of inputs each.

-The typical structure of such a streaming executable is:
+The typical structure of such a run executable is:

 .. uml::